Unpretentious Krong Kampot better known as just Kampot in southern Cambodia is slowly becoming a popular destination on a traveller’s map.

-The medium-sized KSRV Transport Co. bus from Phnom Penh is supposed to only take about 3 hours.
-However, in true Cambodian fashion, the journey took around 5 hours.
+The medium-sized KSRV Transport Co. bus from Phnom Penh is supposed to only take around 3 hours.
+However, in true Cambodian fashion, this journey took 5 hours.

-Instead of a straight-through bus as promised, we stopped along the road at undesignated stops to pick-up and drop-off passengers, with also a stop at Kep.
+Instead of a straight-through bus as promised, we stop along the road at undesignated stops to pick-up and drop-off passengers, with also a stop at Kep.

 Bus travel in SE Asia

-Thought I’d share my experience of the typical drill when catching a bus in SE Asia; no matter in which country you travel…
+I’d like to share my experience of the typical drill when catching a bus in SE Asia, regardless of the country in which you travel…

-Also, if the driver feels like a smoke, lunch, snack, pee stop (on the side of the road or behind the bus), drink, or whatever…then stop he will.
-So, be patient, stick your headphones in and try to enjoy the ride, as you never (or seldom) arrive on time!
-Has anyone else experienced this?
-I would love to hear of your adventure, good or bad.
+Also, if the driver feels like a smoke, lunch, snack, pee stop (along the roadside or behind the bus), drink or other…then stop he will.
+So be patient, stick your headphones in and try to enjoy the ride as you never or seldom arrive on time!

-Apparently, there’s an abandoned French hill station at the top of the mountain but also this area is being destroyed by a US$1 billion casino development; see it while you can, sadly, I didn’t.
+Apparently, there’s an abandoned French hill station at the top of the mountain but also this area is being destroyed by a US$1 billion casino development – see it while you can.

-Kampot is the type of place you go to when you need a quiet break and you just want to chill out.
+Kampot is the type of place you go to when you need a quiet break and you just want to chill.

-Walk around the riverside and you’ll see run down colonial buildings (Old Town), but its very peaceful just promenading along the riverfront – it’s a long walk.
+Wander around the riverside and you’ll bump into run down colonial buildings (Old Town), but its very peaceful just promenading along the riverfront – it’s a long walk.

 Many ex-pats seem to have made Kampot their retirement abode and typically, many indulge in a small business of some sort to supplement their retirement income.